-To enter PPS mode, the PCP announces the start of the first PCP Doze BI and the number of successive PCP Doze BIs through the DMG Wakeup Schedule element (8.4.2.130 (DMG Wakeup Schedule element)) and includes this element in DMG Beacon or Announce frames.
+To enter PPS mode, the PCP announces the start of the first PCP Awake BI of sleep cycle and the wakeup schedule through the DMG Wakeup Schedule element (8.4.2.130 (DMG Wakeup Schedule element)) and Awake Window element.
+The PCP includes those elements in DMG Beacons and may deliver the DMG WSE and AW in Announce frames.

 P1584L42